 Is Sleep Number an Air Mattress?

 It’s possible to compare the Sleep Number bed to an air mattress simply because they both use air inflation technology.
-Most regular air mattresses feature a single inflatable chamber that makes up the structure of the mattress, while a Sleep Number bed uses one or two depending on the size and model.
+Most regular air mattresses feature a single inflatable chamber that makes up the structure of the regular mattress, while Sleep Number mattresses use one or two air chambers depending on the size and model.

 Beyond that, there aren’t many similarities.